CS328/CS328_assgn1_part1/README.md

 Demo Deadline: In class on February 19
 Code Upload Deadline: February 19 11:59 PM
-See the Homework section on Piazza for details.
+See the Homework document in Moodle for details.